nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 * TSC members
 * Community Committee Chairperson
-* COmmunity Committee Board Director
+* Community Committee Board Director
 * Moderation team members.
 The Moderation Team members will limit their use of the access granted to that required to carry out moderation across the existing repositories.